biostars/bootcamp-central/web/archives/2023/info.md

 **Location and General Instructions**

-The boot camp will be held at the [Biomedical and Chemical Engineering Building](https://goo.gl/maps/eaznXsiy45k9Xeq59), Room 001. *Insert conscise directions*
+The boot camp will be held at the [Chemical and Biomedical Engineering Building](https://goo.gl/maps/eaznXsiy45k9Xeq59), Room 001. *Insert conscise directions*

 If you want to join us a little earlier, we'll have breakfast between *Insert breakfast times and description*.
 Coffee, tea, water, and lunch will also be provided.